Note: Please visit the CDC website for the most up-to-date information regarding COVID-19.

 As the pandemic wears on, new variants like Omicron pose challenges for international travelers.
 In the last few weeks, countries that had just re-opened to international travelers have either tightened their entry requirements or closed their borders completely.

 Regardless of vaccination status, travelers are now required to provide a negative COVID-19 test result taken anywhere between three days to one day of arrival in their destination country.
 This requirement has created new stress for travelers.
 VisitorsCoverage is here to help!

 We’ve answered your top questions about COVID testing requirements and processes for international travelers.
-For the most up-to-date information on Covid testing requirements please contact the Centers for Disease Control (CDC) or the World Health Organization (WHO)
+For the most up-to-date information on Covid testing requirements please contact the CDC or the World Health Organization (WHO)

 COVID-19 Tests: Frequently Asked Questions

 The ever-changing Covid test requirements lead to new concerns and questions.
 This is especially true when it comes to travelers in general and international travelers in particular.
 Here’s a rundown of some of your top questions about Covid tests.